Update to the latest version of iOS

 - If you're signed in on more than one device with this Apple ID, repeat steps 1-3 on each device.

-- Go to My Apple ID, and sign in again.
+- Go to your Apple ID account page, and sign in again.

 - Change your Apple ID to the email address that you want to use.
 You'll need to verify the email address.